Meet the Doctor

 D.ABDSM, FAACP

 Dr. Tammy Balatgek provides diagnosis and treatments for TMJ Disorders, headaches, snoring, and Sleep Apnea.
-She received her Doctor of Dental Surgery (D.D.S.) degree from THE Ohio State University in Columbus, Ohio and a Master of Science Degree in Craniofacial Pain through Tufts University in Boston, Massachusetts.
+She received her Doctor of Dental Surgery (D.D.S.) degree from Ohio State University in Columbus, Ohio and a Master of Science Degree in Craniofacial Pain through Tufts University in Boston, Massachusetts.
 She has earned Diplomate Status with the American Board of Dental Sleep Medicine and Fellowship status with the American Academy of Craniofacial Pain.
-She has attended over 1500 hours of continuing education in TMJ Disorders, snoring, sleep apnea, orthodontics, and related topics.
+She has attended over 1800 hours of continuing education in TMJ Disorders, snoring, sleep apnea, orthodontics, and related topics.
+Dr. Balatgek is also a forensic dentist for Berks and Philadelphia Counties.

 Dr. Balatgek is an active member of the following organizations: